sdpjswl/ASJDropDownMenu/README.md

 # ASJDropDownMenu

 iOS doesn't have a drop down menu by default.
-Developers are supposed to use the ```UIPickerView``` for similar functionality.
+Developers are supposed to use the `UIPickerView` for similar functionality.
 Project design constraints may sometimes however necessitate the use of such a menu.
 This class is a subclass of `UIView` that has a `UITableView` embedded in it.
-It provides the functionality needed to show a drop down menu below a `UITextField` and is customisable using various properties.
+It provides the functionality needed to show a drop down menu below a `UITextField` and is customizable using various properties.

 # Installation